airwallex/airwallex-payment-ios/README.md

 session.returnURL = "App return url";
 session.paymentIntent = "Payment intent";
 session.autoCapture = "Whether the card payment will be captured automatically (Default YES)";
+session.hidePaymentConsents = "Whether the stored cards should be hidden on the list (Default NO)" session.paymentMethods = "An array of payment method type names" (Optional)
 ```

 If you want to make a recurring payment, create a recurring session.